Location Independent (High End Homeless)

 How can I get in touch with you?

 Some people are reluctant to call because I'm traveling.
 Don't be.
 Since I'm always traveling, I have systems in place.
 For example: I have a Google Voice number.
 682 463 9529 will reach me, wherever I am.
+It forwards to my mobile phone AND to my computer.
 If you leave a message on the Google Voice, I get an email and a text with a transcript of your message.
-Cell service is sometimes limited and I don't always keep a cell phone since I'm on a month-to-month plan.
 I can forward the Google number to a landline or VOIP phone.
 I am rarely out of internet communication for more than a couple of days.

 Of course, like everyone, I am not always available at a moment's notice.
 I get backed up with too many emails.
 I have appointments all day or deadlines.
 If it is urgent or quick, I can often call you back quickly for a moment and answer a question.
 (Email is an even better way to do that.)
 If it is time for us to have a long catch-up conversation, that may take longer.
 I like to find a time when we can be open-ended and explore whatever is on our minds.
 I've found that the time opens up when it is really important and that everything happens on the perfect schedule.